 - A structured pro bono program providing hands-on legal experience and a better understanding of the legal aid community and the legal service delivery system

 - Shared office space in a collaborative environment that fosters innovation and peer mentoring

 - Practice resources, including law practice management technology and legal research tools

 - Access to a variety of helpful networks through the CBA, CBF, and other partners

 - The ability to collaborate with peers and other successful practitioners

 About the JEP Program

 Participants in the JEP develop their practices while receiving training, mentoring and other support on business and legal issues as well as space and other infrastructure as they get started.
 The 18-month program is broken into three 6-month modules.
 In the first module, participants perform pro bono work approximately 20 hours per week with partner legal aid organizations.
-Throughout that time, participants receive training, workshops and coaching on business and other issues needed to start a solo/small practice.
-Participants establish their own independent practices (including providing their own malpractice insurance), begin handling cases in areas traditionally needed by low and moderate-income clients, and strive to offer predictable and fixed, modular fee models for their services.
-During the second and third modules, participants develop fuller caseloads and continue to receive training, mentoring and coaching on business and legal issues, preparing to move their practices out of the JEP at the end of the 18 months.
-Participants pay a participation fee (considered subsidized rent by some) of $300 per month during the last 12 months of the program.
+Throughout that time, participants receive training, workshops, and coaching on business and other issues needed to start a solo/small practice.
+Participants establish their own independent practices (including providing their own malpractice insurance), begin handling cases in areas traditionally needed by low and middle-income legal consumers, and strive to offer predictable and fixed, modular fee models for their services.
+During the second and third modules, participants develop fuller caseloads and continue to receive training, mentoring, and coaching on business and legal issues, preparing to move their practices out of the JEP at the end of the 18 months.
+Participants pay a participation fee of $300 per month during the last 12 months of the program.

 Questions?
 See the Frequently Asked Questions for potential participants.